Are you looking to find out about user experience research? Then look no further.

 Understanding the needs of your users is vital to developing a successful product.
 Well-defined personas will enable you to efficiently identify and communicate user needs.
 Personas will also help you describe the individuals who use your product, which is essential to your overall value proposition.

-- Create a well-defined user persona.
-A great persona contains four key pieces of information: header, demographic profile, end goal(s), scenario.
-(For more details on how to create a persona, click here.)
+- Create a well-defined user persona: A great persona contains four key pieces of information: header, demographic profile, end goal(s), scenario.

 How To Conduct User Experience Research By Creating Personas